-{'UP', reference(), driver, Name, loaded}

-This message is sent, either immediately if the driver is already loaded and no reloading is pending, or when reloading is executed if reloading is pending.
+- { 'UP', ref(), driver, Name, loaded} This message is sent, either immediately if the driver is already loaded and no reloading is pending, or when reloading is executed if reloading is pending.

-The user is expected to know if reloading is demanded prior to creating a monitor for loading.

-{'UP', reference(), driver, Name, permanent}

-This message will be sent if reloading was expected, but the (old) driver made itself permanent prior to reloading.
-It will also be sent if the driver was permanent or statically linked in when trying to create the monitor.

-{'DOWN', reference(), driver, Name, load\cancelled}

-This message will arrive if reloading was underway, but the user having requested reload cancelled it by either dying or calling try unload/2 (or unload/1/unload driver/1) again before it was reloaded.

-{'DOWN', reference(), driver, Name, {load\failure, Failure}}

-This message will arrive if reloading was underway but the loading for some reason failed.
-The Failure term is one of the errors that can be returned from $try\load/3$ .
-The error term can be passed to $format\error/1$ for translation into human readable form.
-Note that the translation has to be done in the same running erlang virtual machine as the error was detected in.
+The user [page 64] is expected to know if reloading is demanded prior to creating a monitor for loading. - { 'UP', ref(), driver, Name, permanent} This message will be sent if reloading was expected, but the (old) driver made itself permanent prior to reloading.
+It will also be sent if the driver was permanent or statically linked in when trying to create the monitor. - {'DOWN', ref(), driver, Name, load\cancelled} This message will arrive if reloading was underway, but the user [page 64] having requested reload cancelled it by either dying or calling try\unload/2 [page 75] (or unload/1/unload\driver/1) again before it was reloaded. - {'DOWN', ref(), driver, Name, {load\failure, Failure}} This message will arrive if reloading was underway but the loading for some reason failed.
+The Failure term is one of the errors that can be returned from try\load/3 [page 72].
+The error term can be passed to format\error/1 [page 78] for translation into human readable form.
+Note that the translation has to be done in the same running erlang virtual machine as the error was detected in. - unloaded Monitor when a driver gets unloaded.

-unloaded

-Monitor when a driver gets unloaded.
 If one monitors a driver that is not present in the system, one will immediately get notified that the driver got unloaded.
 There is no guarantee that the driver was actually ever loaded.

-A driver monitor for unload will eventually result in one of the following messages being sent:

-{'DOWN', reference(), driver, Name, unloaded}

-The driver instance monitored is now unloaded.
-As the unload might have been due to a reload/2 request, the driver might once again have been loaded when this message arrives.

-{'UP', reference(), driver, Name, unload\cancelled}

-This message will be sent if unloading was expected, but while the driver was waiting for all ports to get closed, a new user of the driver appeared and the unloading was cancelled.

-This message appears when an {ok, pending\driver}) was returned from try\unload/2) for the last user of the driver and then a {ok, already\loaded} is returned from a call to try\load/3.
+A driver monitor for unload will eventually result in one of the following messages being sent: - {'DOWN', ref(), driver, Name, unloaded} The driver instance monitored is now unloaded.
+As the unload might have been due to a reload/2 request, the driver might once again have been loaded when this message arrives. - { 'UP', ref(), driver, Name, unload\cancelled} This message will be sent if unloading was expected, but while the driver was waiting for all ports to get closed, a new user [page 64] of the driver appeared and the unloading was cancelled. - This message appears when an {ok, pending\driver}) was returned from try\unload/2 [page 75]) for the last user [page 64] of the driver and then a {ok, already\loaded} is returned from a call to try\load/3 [page 72].
 If one wants to really monitor when the driver gets unloaded, this message will distort the picture, no unloading was really done.
-The unloaded\only option creates a monitor similar to an unloaded monitor, but does never result in this message.

-{'UP', reference(), driver, Name, permanent}

-This message will be sent if unloading was expected, but the driver made itself permanent prior to unloading.
-It will also be sent if trying to monitor a permanent or statically linked in driver.

-unloaded\only

-A monitor created as unloaded\only behaves exactly as one created as unloaded with the exception that the {'UP', reference(), driver, Name, unload\cancelled} message will never be sent, but the monitor instead persists until the driver really gets unloaded.
+The unloaded\only option creates a monitor similar to an unloaded monitor, but does never result in this message. - { 'UP', ref(), driver, Name, permanent} This message will be sent if unloading was expected, but the driver made itself permanent prior to unloading.
+It will also be sent if trying to monitor a permanent or statically linked in driver. - unloaded\only A monitor created as unloaded\only behaves exactly as one created as unloaded with the exception that the {'UP', ref(), driver, Name, unload\cancelled} message will never be sent, but the monitor instead persists until the driver really gets unloaded.